icgc-dcc/dcc-import/RESOURCES.md

 # ICGC DCC - Import Resources

-This details the creation of a jar file that contains several static resources used by the importer modules.
-Although the jar is named `dcc-heliotrope.jar` (poorly named), it has no relationship with the Heliotrope project.
+This details the updating of static resources used by the importer modules.
+This is done offline because these files have been known to change schemas and break the import process.
+Doing it this way leads to greater runtime stability

 ### Last Updated: